tianhm/DockFlare/dockflare/app/templates/docs/Basic-Usage-Single-Domain.md

 *   `dockflare.enable=true`: This tells DockFlare to manage this container.
 *   `dockflare.hostname=nginx.example.com`: This is the public URL where your service will be available.
 DockFlare will create a DNS record for this hostname in your Cloudflare account.
 *   `dockflare.service=http://nginx-webserver:80`: This tells Cloudflare Tunnel where to send the traffic.
 It's the internal address of the NGINX container.
 Note that we are using the service name (`nginx-webserver`) as the hostname, which is possible because both containers are on the same Docker network.
+*   `dockflare.access.group=public-default-bypass`: (Optional) Uses the system bypass policy to ensure public access even if a zone-level `*.example.com` protection policy exists.
+This is important when you have wildcard policies protecting your domain but need specific services to remain public.

 ### 3. Deploy the Service